golden75/RNASeq_Model_Plant_Arabidopsis/README.md

 └── trimmed_SRR3498216.fastq
 ```

 It is helpful to see how the quality of the data has changed after using sickle.
-To do this, we will be using the commandline versions of [fastqc](https://www.bio Informatics.babraham.ac.uk/projects/fastqc/INSTALL.txt) and [MultiQC](http://multiqc.
-Info/docs/), These two programs simply create reports of the average quality of our trimmed reads, with some graphs.
+To do this, we will be using the commandline versions of [fastqc](https://www.bioInformatics.babraham.ac.uk/projects/fastqc/INSTALL.txt) and [MultiQC](http://multiqc.Info/docs/), These two programs simply create reports of the average quality of our trimmed reads, with some graphs.
 There is no way to view a --help menu for these programs in the command-line.
-However, their use is quite simple, we simply run "fastqc <trimmed_fastq>" or "multiqc -f -n trimmed trimmed".
+However, their use is quite simple, we simply run `fastqc <trimmed_fastq>` or `multiqc -f -n trimmed trimmed`.
 Do not worry too much about the options for MultiQC!
 Let's write our script: